kamyab9k/KamVision/README.md

 ### Input Calendar Configurations

-In addition to the builder functions, `PrimeDatePicker` receives some configurations from the input calendar.
+In addition to the builder functions, `KamVision` receives some configurations from the input calendar.
 For example:

 ```kotlin
 // shows a Persian calendar, but in English language, which leads to LTR direction